 Mint is the herb that most obviously and extensively gets used in both sweet and savory dishes.
 It is a classic garnish for desserts, of course, adding a bright hit of color to otherwise all-brown or all-cream dishes.
 Even if it's most commonly used as the parsley of desserts, though, doesn't mean that its wonderful color and bright flavor don't bring a lot to the party when added to salads or used with fish.
-Also: lamb.
-Get my point?
 Mint is sorely underused by most home cooks.
-See below to make more of it in your kitchen!

 Look for mint with bright, vibrant looking leaves and fresh looking stem ends.
 Anything browned or dried out should be shunned.
 If all that's available is sad-looking mint, rethink your plans.
-Mint that looks dreary tastes about the same, in my experience.
+Mint that looks dreary tastes about the same.

 How to Store Mint